-The background for this final rule and the separate action also being published today that approves the Oklahoma SIP revisions is discussed in detail in our August 21, 2013 proposal (see 78 FR 51686).
-The comment period was open for 30 days, and we received 273 comments in response to our proposed action.
+The background for today's final rule is discussed in detail in our August 21, 2013 proposal (see 78 FR 51686).
+The comment period was open for 30 days, and 273 comments were received, including five comment letters opposed to the proposed action.

 II.
 What final action is EPA taking?